duleorlovic/tips/index.md

 q/ shows history of searches
 5G or :5 goes to the line 5
 gg goes top, G goes bottom
-:args app/*/*  to add all files to arg list
+g, and g; jump to next/prev change on current buffer :args app/*/*  to add all files to arg list
 :argdo %s/foo/bar/ge | update   replace in all arg find /home/bruno/old-friends -type f -exec sed -i 's/ugly/beautiful/g' {} \;